|

 deciphering those cute-but-cryptic symbols and abbreviations which e-mail users rely upon

+to get their message across.
 Life is getting easier with the introduction of programs which let you write

 messages with HTML rather than plain text.
 You can include different fonts, colours,